resolvetosavelives/benchmarks/config/terraform/README.md

     terraform workspace select production
     terraform apply

-Check over the changes and ensure you actually want to perform them.
+Check the changes and ensure you actually want to perform them.

 ## Switching accounts